srl-labs/containerlab/docs/manual/kinds/sonic-vs.md

 [SONiC](https://www.juniper.net/documentation/us/en/software/sonic-vs/sonic-vs-deployment/topics/concept/understanding-sonic-vs.html) is identified with `sonic-vs` kind in the [topology file](../topo-def-file.md).
 A kind defines a supported feature set and a startup procedure of a `sonic-vs` node.

 !!!info
-    `vs` in the name of a kind refers to a SONiC palatform type.
+    `vs` in the name of a kind refers to a SONiC platform type.

 sonic-vs nodes launched with containerlab comes without any additional configuration.